ypollet/Sphaeroptica-1/README.md

 You can select a defined scale (M, CM or MM), depending on the size of the object.

 Additionally, you can rescale all the measurements thanks to a reference.
-If there is a known distance between two points on the object, you can set it manually by writing it on the distance calculator.
+If there is a known distance between two landmarks on the object, you can set it manually by writing it on the distance calculator.
 After that, Sphaeroptica will automatically modify all the distances computed and it is reversible by pressing the button "Reset Factor".

-### 5.1 Export points into a csv
+### 5.1 Export landmarks into a csv

-Clicking the "Export" button would allow you to export all the points in a csv format.
+Clicking the "Export" button would allow you to export all the landmarks in a csv format.
 The format will look like this :
 ```csv
 Label	Color	X	Y	Z	X_adjusted	Y_adjusted	Z_adjusted
 ```
 with :

 * Label, the label of the landmark
 * X,Y,Z, the 3D coordinates of the landmarks
 * X_adjusted, Y_adjusted, Z_adjusted, the refined coordinates (the coordinates multiplied by the scale factor)